Kharkiv State Academy of Design and Arts: Mid-1800s

+1900–1949

+In 1921–1922, Ilya Repin and Dmitry Kardovsky's former student Oleksii Kokel was named the first rector of Kharkiv Art Technical School, and Kokel remained with the school as a professor in the Department of Painting until he died in 1956.

+Sculptor Bernard Kratko became the second rector in 1922–1925.
+In 1925–1927, he was followed by famed landscape painter Mykola Burachek.
+The fourth rector, A. Komashko, was another of Ilya Repin's students.
+He served between 1927 and 1932.
+Between 1925 and 1934, painter and writer Ivan Padalka taught at KSADA.
+A victim of the Executed Renaissance, he was murdered in 1937.
-In 1932–1934, an artist and party functionary, P. Kryven, known for his uncompromising attitude to avant-garde trends in Ukrainian art, and first of all, to the "Boichukist" school, was appointed Rector.

-From 1934 to 1941, the educational institution was managed by the art critic I. August, who died during the Second World War.
+In 1932–1934, the new rector was artist and party functionary, P. Kryven, known for his uncompromising attitude to avant-garde trends in Ukrainian art, and to the "Boichukist" school, in particular.
+From 1934 to 1941, the school was managed by the art critic I. August, who died during World War II.

+Ivan Padalka taught at KSADA from 1925 to 1934.
+One of the Executed Renaissance, Padalka was murdered in 1937.
+He drew the Derzhprom Building in 1927.
+Now a UNESCO heritage building, it was a symbol of modernity then.

-Immediately after the liberation of Kharkiv from the German-nazi invaders and the evacuation to Samarkand, the institute resumed its activities at the end of 1943.
-After the end of the war, former students who were mobilized to the front began to return to the institute.
-Since 1945, the release of specialists resumed again, as well as the work of the Painting, Graphic, Theatre, and Sculpture Departments.
+The academy resumed its activities after the liberation of Kharkiv from Nazi invaders in 1943.
+Slowly, former students who had been mobilized to the front or evacuated to Samarkand (Uzbekistan) began to return to the school.

-In the post-war years, the traditions that were established by the founders of the Kharkiv Art School were continued and developed by their students, later by the People's Artists of Ukraine V. Agibalov, H. Tomenko, V. Sizikov, A. Konstantinopolsky, O. Khmelnytsky, Honored Art Workers of Ukraine, Professors S. Besyedin, E. Yegorov, L. Chernov, V. Lozov, O. Martynets, Ye.
-Zherdzhitky, Y. Karas, S. Solodovnyk, O. Vyatkin, Associate Professors O. Kudryavtseva, I. Melgunova, P. Suponin, E. Svetlychny, V. Vikhtynsky, M. Shaposhnikov, V. Volovyk, I. Stakhanov, B. Kolesnyk, V. Myronenko, V. Nenado, V. Pobedin, and many other outstanding artists.
+1950–2000

-In the postwar times of the 20th century, the institution of higher education was headed by Professor S. Besedin (1943–1948), Associate Professor M. Shaposhnikov (1948–1972), Professor Ye.
-Yegorov (1972–1985), Professor V. Torkatyuk (1985–1998); in 21th - Academician V. Danylenko (1999-2020).
-Since 2021, the Rector of the Kharkiv State Academy of Design and Arts is Professor Oleksandr Sobolev.
+Post-war, the academy was successively headed by: Professor S. Besedin (1943–1948), Associate Professor M. Shaposhnikov (1948–1972), Professor Ye.
+Yegorov (1972–1985), Professor V. Torkatyuk (1985–1998); Academician V. Danylenko (1999–2020).
+Professor Oleksandr Sobolev has served as rector since 2021.

-In 1963, Kharkiv State Art Institute was reorganized into Kharkiv Art and Industrial Institute and reoriented to the training of art and industrial specialists.
+In 1963, Kharkiv State Art Institute was reorganized into the Kharkiv Art and Industrial Institute and reoriented to train art and industrial specialists.
 Artists M. Shaposhnikov, Ye.
 Yegorov, V. Seleznyov, V. Bilyk, L. Vynokurov, V. Konstantinov, V. Listrovyi, Z. Yudkevich, Yu.
-Starostenko and others made a significant contribution to the reorganization of the institute and the provision of training in new specialties.
-At the same time, new departments were created - Art Design and Interior Decoration of Buildings; the specialization Industrial Graphics and Packaging was launched.
+Starostenko and others made significant contributions to the reorganization of the institute and the provision of training in new specialties.
+At the same time, new departments were created, including the Design and Interior Decoration of Buildings, and Industrial Graphics and Packaging, which was later acclaimed for its innovation.

-In the mid-60s, the design direction in the art education of Kharkiv Art and Industrial Institute declared itself with interesting developments in the design of industrial products and the creation of visual and graphic styles.

-In 2001, the Kharkiv State Academy of Design and Arts of the 4th accreditation level was established on the basis of the Kharkiv Art and Industrial Institute.
-After implementing a series of measures to expand the areas of specialist training, the Academy underwent a reorganization.
+In 2001, KSADA earned the 4th level accreditation for excellence on the basis of the Kharkiv Art and Industrial Institute.